-It is safe for people of all ages, as it does not put too much stress on the muscles and joints.
+People generally regard it as safe for individuals of all ages as it does not put too much stress on the muscles and joints.

 This article explores the documented evidence for the benefits of tai chi.

-Various research suggests the benefits of tai chi might include improved balance, pain management, and cognitive function in people with and without chronic conditions.
+Various research suggests tai chi offers a range of benefits for people with and without chronic conditions.
+These benefits include:

 Tai chi showed some potential benefits for helping prevent trips and falls in older adults across a range of studies.

-A 2012 review looked at 159 randomized controlled trials of various types of intervention that were intended to prevent falls in older people.
+A 2012 review looked at 159 randomized controlled trials of various types of practices to prevent falls in older adults.

-The studies involved more than 79,193 people, and the authors concluded that tai chi could reduce the risk of falling.
+The studies involved more than 79,193 people, with the authors concluding that tai chi could reduce the risk of falling.

-The evidence from these studies seems to suggest that tai chi might help support many aspects of balance and posture.
+The evidence from these studies suggests that tai chi might help support many aspects of balance and posture.

-The authors of the review recommended further, larger-scale trials to support their conclusions.
-The studies they examined had flaws and potential biases.
+However, the review authors recommended further, larger-scale trials to support their conclusions, as the studies they examined had flaws and potential biases.

-A Cochrane review of 54 studies that reviewed 3,913 participants provided moderate-quality evidence that tai chi could help improve physical function in those with knee osteoarthritis.
-Tai chi formed the basis of only 5 of the studies, but the evidence that exercise helped provide short-term relief for knee osteoarthritis was strong.
+A 2015 review of 54 studies involving 3,913 participants provided moderate-quality evidence that tai chi could help improve physical function in those with knee osteoarthritis.
+While tai chi only formed the basis of five of the studies, the evidence that exercise helped provide short-term relief for knee osteoarthritis was strong.

-Tai chi also seems to have some evidence supporting its use as a management tool for fibromyalgia.
+Tai chi also seems to have some evidence supporting its use to help manage fibromyalgia.

 Chronic heart failure

-Some practitioners of tai chi tout it as an effective management tool for people with chronic heart failure.
-The evidence available, however, does not support this conclusion, and any studies showing an improvement conclude that the findings were insignificant.
+Some practitioners of tai chi praise it as an effective management tool for people with chronic heart failure.
+However, current evidence does not support this conclusion.
+Any studies showing an improvement indicate that the findings were insignificant.

-A Cochrane review of 13 small trials also showed inconclusive evidence to support tai chi as a preventative measure against cardiovascular disease.
+A 2014 review of 13 small trials also showed inconclusive evidence to support the activity as a preventative measure against cardiovascular disease.

 Mental health and cognitive function

-Tai chi is a tranquil, fluid martial art, and it has associations with mindfulness and psychological well-being.
+Tai chi is a tranquil, fluid martial art that has associations with mindfulness and psychological well-being.

-However, the evidence is thin on the ground for the mental health benefits of tai chi.
-Some studies have promoted a link, but a large 2010 meta-analysis of 40 studies failed to provide definitive conclusions.
+However, the evidence is thin on the ground for the mental health benefits of the activity.
+Some studies suggest a link, but a large

-While tai chi is a gentle, low-impact activity, people should seek medical advice before starting.
-This especially applies to people who are older, pregnant, or experiencing back pain and osteoporosis.
+While tai chi is a gentle, low-impact activity, people should seek medical advice before starting any form of exercise.
+This especially applies to those who are:

 There are five different styles of tai chi, dating from different periods in history.
 Each has a unique set of methods and principles, lineage, and date of origin.